ashstokes/HawkesCausalInfection/README.md

 # HawkesCausalInfection
-Using Hawkes Processes to Identify Cases inInfectious Disease Outbreaks with No KnownCausal Infection
+Using Hawkes Processes to identify cases iniInfectious disease outbreaks with no known causal infection